AnonymerNiklasistanonym/LatexExamples/README.md

 *(don't forget to add the needed packages!)*

 Now you can copy the code and import it directly into your LaTeX document - or you can download it as a vector graphic if you want.

+### Error handling: If the website ever would not work any more or you want to do it offline you can use the backup in the directory [`automata`](automata/).